mssrisupang/CPE203-StatCPE-Guide/README.md

-# CPE203 StatCPE Guide: Custom GPT for Statistics
+# CPE203 StatCPE Guider: Custom GPT for Statistics

 Welcome to the GitHub repository of the CPE203 StatCPE Guide, a custom ChatGPT designed to assist students in the Computer Engineering program at SWU with their statistics courses.
 This AI-driven tool acts as an interactive tutor, helping students understand complex statistical concepts, guiding them through their capstone projects, and providing dynamic support in their coursework.